easttennesseecc-star/Q-Top-Dog-IDE/GITHUB_COPILOT_QUICK_REFERENCE_CARD.md

   │
   └─ Option 2: API Key (Programmatic)
      └─ Use: Copy/paste token into app
-     └─ Better for: Using in Q-IDE or other apps
+     └─ Better for: Using in Top Dog or other apps
      └─ Same: All features available
-     └─ Why Q-IDE: Local app needs explicit permission
+     └─ Why Top Dog: Local app needs explicit permission
 ```

 ---